jtpaasch/lambda/README.md

     cabal new-build

-To import a library module into GHCi:
+To import a particular library module into GHCi:

     Prelude> :l lib/Lambda.hs

+Then experiment with its functions (see the header of `lib/Lambda.hs` for some examples).

 To load all libraries into GHCi:

     cabal repl Lambda

+Then import them qualified:

+    Prelude>import qualified Naive as N
+    Prelude N>import qualified Lambda as L
+    Prelude N L>import qualified DeBruijn an B
+    Prelude N L B>import qualified Simple as S

 To clean: